syslacklinux/Syslack-Linux/README.md

 <img width="1238" height="236" alt="Screenshot From 2026-01-31 16-31-30" src="https://github.com/user-attachments/assets/3fb3c0d3-784e-46f0-b862-6fd822089d3e" />

-This Is a repository that is backup since i couldnt login to my main account Haikal02-alt

 # Syslack Linux
 Welcome To Syslack Its A Lightweight And Universal Linux Distro Syslack Linux Also Known As Syslax Its A Base With No Desktop Environment Its Based On Ubuntu LTS